The Fort Langley Film Festival February 25th & 26th

 11:00am to 1:00pm – Welcome & An Afternoon Presentation of Shorts

-As part of the Afternoon of Shorts, the winner of the 2023 Fort Flicks – 48 hour film challenge will be screened.
+As part of the Afternoon of Shorts, the winners of the 2023 Fort Flicks – 48 hour film challenge will be screened.

 REHAB